VolkerH/Lattice_Lightsheet_Deskew_Deconv/README.md

 * it the input arrays are much too large, you may have to leave out deconvolution and run deskew and/or rotate only.
 A workaround for deconvolving in chunks is [outlined in this notebook](https://github.com/hammerlab/flowdec/blob/master/python/examples/notebooks/Tile-by-tile%20deconvolution%20using%20dask.ipynb) but is not yet implemented in `lls_dd`.
 * if the input volume is only a little too large, try running deconvolution with `--decon-deskew` only (the `--decon-rot` option requires more GPU memory for the affine transform).

+### `pyopencl` installation and errors

+For GPU accelerated deskew/rotate you need install OpenCL drivers for your GPU.
+Getting `pyopencl` (one of the required python dependencies) to work can be tricky.
+When installing from `conda-forge` it seems to be somewhat of a lottery whether the installed package works.
+On some windows machines where I did not manage to obtain a working `pyopencl` from `conda-forge` I found that uninstalling the conda-installed `pyopencl` and then  `pip`-installing a [binary wheel from Chris Gohlke](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl) into my conda environment did the trick.

 ## Roadmap